Ankr-network/ankr-docs/docs/build-blockchain/nodes/bsc/run-bsc-on-erigon.md

 ---
-title: Run BSC Node on Erigon
+title: Run BNB Chain Node on Erigon
 id: run-bsc-node-on-erigon
 ---

-# Run BSC node on Erigon
+# Run BNB Chain node on Erigon

 ## Introduction

-This guide will walk you through 3 options for setting up and launching a BSC Node on Erigon.
+This guide will walk you through 3 options for setting up and launching a BNB Chain Node on Erigon.

-Here are the main benefits of running BSC on Erigon:
+Here are the main benefits of running BNB Chain on Erigon:

 * Drastically reduced disk storage - 1.2TB for Archive Node, 430GB for Pruned Node.
 * Faster sync speed > 10 blocks per second